apache/flink-web/_posts/2020-09-04-community-update.md

   </tbody>
 </table>

-For a complete overview of the development threads coming up in the project, check the [Flink Wiki](https://cwiki.apache.org/confluence/display/FLINK/Flink+Improvement+Proposals) and follow the feature discussions in the [@dev mailing list](https://lists.apache.org/list.html?dev@flink.apache.org).
+For a complete overview of the development threads coming up in the project, check the [Flink 1.12 Release Wiki](https://cwiki.apache.org/confluence/display/FLINK/1.12+Release) and follow the feature discussions in the [@dev mailing list](https://lists.apache.org/list.html?dev@flink.apache.org).

 ## New Committers and PMC Members